nashrah-s/Spotify-Replica-App/README.md

 ## Getting Started

 ### 1. Download and Setup
 - Download all the project files into one folder.
+(Except Project Screenshots)
 - Open that folder in Visual Studio Code (VS Code).

 ### 2. Setting Up the Backend